SamiPerttu/fundsp/README.md

 #### Settings

+Settings are all kinds of node parameters with no dedicated inputs.
+A node can respond to one type of setting.

-A setting listener is instantiated with the `listen(graph)` opcode, which returns a `(sender, graph)` pair.
+The purpose of settings is to automate setting listeners, which are instantiated with the `listen(graph)` opcode.
+It returns a `(sender, graph)` pair.
 The graph has been wrapped with a listener listening to settings sent through `sender`.

 The sender can be cloned and invoked from other threads.